AL Wild Card Game shows how different 2017 Yankees are from previous versions

 The transition -- that is the Yankees' word for this process of getting younger, not mine -- to a younger roster has not only led to an improved team.
 The Yankees are much more exciting and fun than they have been in the past.
 For the better part of two decades this was a very old school "act like you've been there before" franchise, and that's fine.
 But it can be kind of dull.
 Among other things, the Yankees now have a mock talk show after home runs:

 Rebuilding is a two-step process, really.
 The first step is acquiring as much talent as possible.
-The second step is developing that talent into MLB players and incorporating them into your everyday lineup or rotation or bullpen.
-The Yankees acquired a lot of young talent during last summer's trade deadline sell-off, though the talent acquisition part really started several years ago, when they traded for Gregorius, drafted Judge, and signed Sanchez and Severino out of the Dominican Republic.
+The second step is developing that talent into MLB players and incorporating them into your everyday lineup, rotation or bullpen.
+The Yankees acquired a lot of young talent during last summer's trade deadline sell-off, though the talent acquisition part really started several years ago, when they traded for Gregorius, drafted Judge and signed Sanchez and Severino out of the Dominican Republic.

 The process of turning that talent into big league players?
 It feels like that happened overnight.
 The Yankees had an old and, frankly, boring roster as recently as the 2016 trade deadline.
-Now they have a new young core with very exciting -- and very productive, which is certainly important -- players.
-It didn't happen overnight though.
+Now they have a new young core with very exciting -- and very productive -- players.
+It didn't happen overnight, though.
 It took Gregorius three years with the Yankees to get to this level.
 Sanchez had 2,725 plate appearances in the minors.
 Judge had 1,513.
 It takes time.

-The Yankees were never going to take the same route as the Astros or Philadelphia Phillies or Atlanta Braves of completely tearing things down and rebuilding over a number of seasons.
-That's just not what the organization does.
+The Yankees were never going to take the same route as the Astros, Philadelphia Phillies or Atlanta Braves of completely tearing things down and rebuilding over a number of seasons.
+That's just not what this organization does.
 General manager Brian Cashman and his staff attempted to rebuild on the fly.
 They wanted to stay competitive while getting younger.
 They've not only managed to do that, they did it in a fairly short period of time.
 Now all that young talent has the team back in the ALDS for the first time since 2012.

-"The roster has really changed a lot since (the last time we went to the postseason)," said Gardner, the longest tenured Yankee who himself had a big Wild Card Game.
+"The roster has really changed a lot since (the last time we went to the postseason)," said Gardner, the longest tenured Yankee who himself had a big wild-card game.
 "There's obviously been a lot more turnover, a lot more young guys on the roster, a lot less veteran guys.
 I love the team we have now -- I miss some of those guys we had back in the day -- but I love the team we have now.
 I feel great about our chances.
 I'm excited to get to Cleveland."

 -